 Subscribe to Teaching Ideas

 Join Hands-On Teaching Ideas to be the first to find out about my latest activities, promotions and products.
 When you join you will also gain access to the Free Resource Library.

 For your convenience, this post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases and I may earn a small commission at no cost to you.

 More Hands-On Teaching Ideas

-From arts and crafts and making different items out of recycled paper, to escape rooms and science experiments, there are lots of activities to keep kids busy and engaged.
+From arts and crafts and to escape rooms and science experiments, there are lots of activities to keep kids busy and engaged.